liabru/matter-js/README.md

 Matter.js is currently only *alpha* status, so production use should be avoided.

 This engine is the result of [learning game physics](http://brm.io/game-physics-for-beginners/) and getting a bit carried away.
-<br>There's no intention to compete with other engines, so I'm not sure yet if it will be developed further.
+<br>There's no intention to compete with other engines, so I'm not sure yet how much it will be developed further.
 <br>That said, the engine is reasonably stable and performs well, it's just not feature complete.

 Though if I get time and people are interested, I may continue working on it.